CWALabs/SkyCMS/InstallScripts/AWS/AWS_CDK_INTERACTIVE_DEPLOYMENT.md

 1. **No command-line flags required** — all configuration is gathered via prompts
 2. **Optional Publisher deployment** — choose whether to deploy S3+CloudFront Publisher
-3. **Automatic IAM user creation** — access credentials generated automatically
+3. **Optional Amazon SES SMTP** — prompt-driven SES wiring with password stored in Secrets Manager
-4. **Secrets Manager integration** — storage connection string secured and injected
+4. **Secrets Manager integration** — DB creds and storage connection string are secured and injected
-5. **Unified output summary** — both Publisher and Editor URLs displayed at the end
+5. **Unified output summary** — Publisher and Editor URLs (and SES info when enabled)

 ## Prerequisites